 American College of Rheumatology

-familydoctor.org (a Web site run by the American Academy of Family Physicians (AAFP), a national medical organization representing family physicians, family practice residents and medical students)
+familydoctor.org (a website run by the American Academy of Family Physicians [AAFP], a national medical organization representing family physicians, family practice residents, and medical students)

-MayoClinic.com (a Web site offering medical information from the physicians, scientists, and researchers of Mayo Clinic)
+MayoClinic.com (a website offering medical information from the physicians, scientists, and researchers of Mayo Clinic)

 WebMD (a health information site with medical news, features, reference material, and online community programs)